lf-lang/lf-lang.github.io/README.md

 For switching to Node Version 16, consult this [repo](https://github.com/nvm-sh/nvm) for Linux and Mac and this [repo](https://github.com/coreybutler/nvm-windows) for Windows.

-With set up done on each of your local machines, clone this repo and run the following commands.
+With set up done on your local machine, clone this repo and run the following commands.

 ```sh
 yarn install